To be a professional trader you need to be able to read Forex charts and understand the psychology behind chart patterns.

 The price on any particular Forex chart displays the activity of all market participants.
-The interaction between the buyers and sellers, or the supply and demand side of the market, is what generates the price movement.
-Consequently, by analysing the price charts, you’re able to see the market psychology and you are able to identify optimum moments to buy or to sell.
+The interaction between the buyers and sellers, or the supply and demand side of the market, is what generates the price changes.

-A chart helps us determine what will happen to the price in the future by simply applying technical analysis.
+Overlaying technical analysis tools on charts, helps us determine what will happen to the price in future.
 They also give us an insight into the market direction and the strength of the trend.

-With a bar chart, all the information about exchange price for any one day is shown on a vertical line.
-The first key price that’s recorded on our bar chart is the open price and it’s marked as a little node on the left of the bar.
-The closing price is marked as a second node on the right of the bar and is the second most important price.
-The ceiling the price reached during a day is the high price.
-Of course, there are no highs without lows, and the price floor or the low price is the 4th most important price.
+With a bar chart, all currency pair price information for any one day is shown on a vertical line.
+The first price on a bar chart is the open price and it’s marked as a little node on the left of the bar.
+The closing price is marked as a second node on the right of the bar.
+The ceiling the price reached during a day is the high price, and the price floor or the low price is also shown.

-Volume is made up of the combination of buying and selling orders.
-The basic concept is if there’s more buying volume than selling volume, the value of the currency will increase and the price of the currency will go up.
-The same thing is true about the opposite – if there’s more selling volume than buying volume the value of the currency will decrease and the price of the currency will fall drop.
+Total volume is the sum of all orders – both buying and selling.
+If there’s more buying volume than selling volume, the value of the currency will increase and the price of the currency will go up.
+However, if there’s more selling volume than buying volume the value of the currency will decrease and the price of the currency will fall.

-If the currency price is rising but volume is decreasing, this can be an early sign the trend is losing momentum and might reverse.
-If the currency price is falling, but volume is decreasing, then this can be an early sign the trend is losing momentum and might reverse.
-The Forex market is a global decentralised market, thus the trade volume is fragmented so we don’t have a proper way to measure the actual volume being traded.
+If the currency price is rising but volume is decreasing, this can be an early sign that the trend is losing momentum and could reverse.
+And the opposite is true if it the currency price is falling, but volume is decreasing.

 Choosing the right time frame depends on what kind of trader you are.
-If you’re a day trader you need to use short time frames in order to capture the small trend in Forex.
-If you’re a swing trader you need to use larger time frames in order to capture the biggest swings in Forex.
+If you’re a day trader you need to use short time frames to capture the small trends.
+If you’re a swing trader you need to use larger time frames to capture the biggest swings in Forex.